 Electives

-34 total credits in elective courses, including 16 credits in guided electives selected in consultation with the advisor and 18 credits in general electives. **
+34 credits in elective courses, including 16 to 18 credits in guided electives selected in consultation with the advisor and 18 credits in general electives. **

-Note: No more than 3 credits of Lifestyle, Sport, and Physical Activity (LSPA) courses may count toward the 124 credits required for the bachelor's degree.
+Note: No more than 3 credits in Lifestyle, Sport, and Physical Activity (LSPA) courses may count toward the 124 credits required for the bachelor's degree.

-** See list of preapproved guided electives for the BS with a major in exercise science program.
+The list of preapproved guided electives is available on the BS with a major in exercise science program page.